pmarko1711/wg-config-generator/README.md

 Simple and a bit dirty bash utility to generate wireguard `wg-quick` configs out of `.conf` templates included in the root directory.

-Can be used to git track wireguard configs without trackign the actual keys.
+Can be used to git track wireguard configs without tracking the actual keys.

 Requires